shutingrz/bind9/doc/arm/reference.rst

 meaning of the other fields is summarized in the following list.

 ``referral``
     The number of referrals the resolver received throughout the resolution process.
-In the above example.com there are two.
+In the above ``example.com`` there are two.

 ``restart``
     The number of cycles that the resolver tried remote servers at the ``domain`` zone.
 In each cycle the resolver sends one query (possibly resending it, depending on the response) to each known name server of the ``domain`` zone.

 ``qrysent``
     The number of queries the resolver sent at the ``domain`` zone.

 ``timeout``
-    The number of timeouts since the resolver received since the last response.
+    The number of timeouts the resolver received since the last response.

 ``lame``
     The number of lame servers the resolver detected at the ``domain`` zone.
-A server is detected to be lame either by an invalid response or as a result of lookup in BIND9's address database (ADB), where lame servers are cached.
+A server is detected to be lame either by an invalid response or as a result of lookup in BIND 9's address database (ADB), where lame servers are cached.

 ``quota``
     The number of times the resolver was unable to send a query because it had exceeded the permissible fetch quota for a server.

 ``neterr``
     The number of erroneous results that the resolver encountered in sending queries at the ``domain`` zone.
-One common case is the remote server is unreachable and the resolver receives an ICMP unreachable error message.                         |
+One common case is the remote server is unreachable and the resolver receives an ICMP unreachable error message.

 ``badresp``
-    The number of unexpected responses (other than``lame``) to queries sent by the resolver at the``domain`` zone.
+    The number of unexpected responses (other than ``lame``) to queries sent by the resolver at the ``domain`` zone.

 ``adberr``
     Failures in finding remote server addresses of the``domain`` zone in the ADB.
 One common case of this is that the remote server's name does not have any address records.